 Now the directors, Park So Young, Kim Eui Jeong, and Han Seung Woo, were just precise.
 Their direction was very exact and certainly to the point.
 Also, Kim Il Kwang, the Art Director of Book 3 deserves a lot of praise.
 This human was great on his part in the production.

 Nothing to say more of Ashley Edward Miller, both as a screenplay writer and a developer.
 The narrative had already spoken for her.
-Now Steven Melching, Ashley Halloran, Mitch Iverson along with Amy Chu deserves credit as well, for being the co-screen player of the production.
+Now Steven Melching, Ashley Halloran, Mitch Iverson along with Amy Chu deserves credit as well, for being the co-screen player in the production.
 Another significant part of the production team is Bryan Konietzko who co-wrote Dota: Dragon’s Blood Book 3 and you did great.

 Seriously speaking, Dota: Dragon’s Blood Book 3 was amazing, much more intense, action-packed, twisty, interesting, pretty engrossing, and certainly jaw-dropping this time.
 I found nothing negative to talk about or nitpick.
 But the perplexing narrative has confused me several times which is justifiably ignorable.